HuidaeCho/student-projects/README.md

 ## License

-Individual students hold the copyright to their programs unless otherwise stated in each file.
+Individual students hold the copyright to their own programs unless otherwise stated in each file.